samwize/dotfiles/README.md

 SENSITIVE stuff that has to be backup using external hard drive:

+    # Example:
     cp ~/.3T/robo-3t/1.2.1/robo3t.json /BACKUP/DRIVE/

+Time Machine back up and restore can be used.
+But unreliable with incomplete restoration possible, eg. when Migration Assistant encounter file write error.

 ## Instructions for a new computer